 This keeps the elastomeric material from extruding when operating system pressure or well bore pressure is applied to the bottom of the packing element.
 Since the packing element is exposed to different drilling environments (i.e., drilling fluid/mud and or temperature of the drilling fluid), it is important to make sure that the proper packing element is installed in the annular preventer for the anticipated environment of the drilling operation.

-During normal wellbore operations, the preventer is kept fully open by leaving the piston in the open (down) position.
-This position permits passage of drilling tools, casing, and other items which are equal to the full bore size of the BOP.
+During normal drilling wellbore operations, the blowout preventer is kept fully open by leaving the piston in the open (down) position.
+This position permits passage of drilling equipment and tools, casing, and other items which are equal to the full bore size of the blowout preventer.
 The blowout preventer is maintained in the open position by relaxing all hydraulic control pressures to the closing chamber.
 Application of hydraulic pressure to the opening chamber ensures positive control of the piston.